 While the world waits for even more advanced technology to provide a long-term sustainable solution that all commuters and automotive professionals can appreciate, you can still stay fully green with additional eco-smart choices.

 There are more climate-conscious options regarding the vehicle itself, such as choosing a solar-powered model, or using a home power bank.
 But for the electricity that is consumed, there are other options.
-Some vehicle owners purchase a tree planting carbon offset, which provides a method to remove CO2 from the atmosphere when purchased through one of the best carbon offset providers.
+Some vehicle owners purchase a tree planting carbon offset like a one-month carbon offset, which provides a method to remove CO2 from the atmosphere when purchased through one of the best carbon offset providers.
 These offsets can then — if the same amount of CO2 is offset as the CO2 produced by the vehicle — make any car, especially Tesla Model 3 carbon footprints neutral, eliminating its impact on the planet.

 1Tesla.
 (2019).
 Impact Report 2019. https://www.tesla.com/ns_videos/2019-tesla-impact-report.pdf

 2Consumer Reports.
 (2016, November 14).
 How accurate are EPA’s fuel economy labels? https://advocacy.consumerreports.org/research/epa-mpg-label-analysis-2016/